PratikshaGayen/sentient-quiz-app/README.md

 - Open Deep Search (ODS)
 - Performance benchmarks and technical specifications

-ARE YOU READY FOR TESTING YOUR KNOWLEDGE, THEN START HERE :
+##vARE YOU READY FOR TESTING YOUR KNOWLEDGE?
+THEN START HERE: https://sentient-quiz-app-bice.vercel.app/